sammcj/smcleod/_posts/2015-07-21-rcd-stonith.md

 ![]({{ site.url }}/img/san/reboot_jumper.jpg)

 ### Availability

+**UPDATE: This has since been added to RHEL/CentOS and the official Clusterlabs resource agents**

 At present the rcd_serial STONITH agent is available as part of the [`cluster-glue`](https://packagecloud.io/s_mcleod/pacemaker/packages/el/7/cluster-glue-1.0.12-1.16.1.x86_64.rpm) package, `cluster-glue` is not available in RHEL/CentOS but can be obtained from [OpenSUSE's CentOS7 Repo](ftp://rpmfind.net/linux/opensuse/factory/repo/oss/suse/x86_64/cluster-glue-1.0.12-19.2.x86_64.rpm) or [my own mirror](https://packagecloud.io/s_mcleod/pacemaker).
 (Tested with CentOS 7).